nelsonBlo/dividends_analysis/README.md

 Dividends Information & Analysis for a given Period
 ===

 What companies are about to pay dividends?
-Sometimes we need to clear up this doubt.
-But in addition, we need to get vital information about the company: its current position and historical behavior in the stock market.
-And it is also necessary to know their history of dividend
+You can clear this doubt up with this app.
+And, in addition, you can get also vital information about the company: its current position and historical behavior in the stock market.
+And also collect their history of dividend
 payments: since when have they been paid? is the percentage increasing or decreasing?, perhaps is it constant?, what is the frequency?